GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/healthcheck.md

 Commands that trigger a deployment like `skaffold dev`, `skaffold deploy`, `skaffold run`, and `skaffold apply` perform a `healthcheck` for select Kubernetes resources and wait for them to be stable.

-Skaffold supports the following resource types for monitoring status after creation in the cluster:
+Skaffold monitors the status of the following resource types:
 * [`Pod`](https://kubernetes.io/docs/concepts/workloads/pods/)
 * [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
 * [`Stateful Sets`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)